act65/generalisation/notes/related.md

 Related ideas, where the connection is not immediately obvious.

-## Bias-variance tradeoff
+These will be quick summaries of what may or may not be explored further in [specifics](/specifics)

 ## Adversarial perturbations